 The AiQua Committee of the Degree Programme, referred to in the SUA-CdS as the “QA Management Group”, is the main body involved in the self-assessment and review process of the Degree Programme.
 It plays a fundamental role in managing the internal quality assurance processes of each Degree Programme (CdS), through planning, implementation, monitoring and control activities.

-For contact details, please see:
+For contact details, please refer to:

 Representatives from the world of work collaborate in the design of the Degree Programmes as part of their interactions with the Degree Programme Chairs and the School of Medicine.